 I have a fake tree.
 This is quite a confessional from someone who dislikes plastic bags and eats organic foods.
 I’m plastic averse so why do I have a fake true?
 Here’s why: Let’s be honest.
 Christmas trees are not a sign of life–they are dead–chopped from their roots.
 I figured this out at a young age as I walked home from first grade in a snowy Michigan January and there were the trees, out for the trash.
 The beautiful evergreens were green no more.
 I tried to save one, keeping it in the backyard and packing snow around the trunk.
 No good.
 It browned.
 I know that are all sorts of reasons why a real tree is better.
+They are even safer.
 It doesn’t matter.
 I don’t have one.
 If you do, I don’t judge you.
-I have a relic from my childhood tat I drag like a discarded tree.

 My artificial tree is old.
 It needs each branch inserted into the trunk.
 Putting it together is such an ordeal that DH balks and complains bitterly before starting the assembly.
 And since he’s a perfectionist and I’m an analytical chemist–a profession that requires you to be only as perfect as you need to be to get the job done properly and no more–we can’t work together.
 The task falls to him.
 It is not a joyous occasion.